nemumu/MusicTube/README.md

 MusicTube
 =========
-This is simple music player that is using YouTube API.
+This is simple music player that is using Google Data APIs.